Wizcorp/safe-timers/ReadMe.md

 ## API

+### Timeout

+There are two ways to create a new `Timeout` instance: `setTimeout` and `setTimeoutAt`.

-**Timer setTimeout(Function callback, number interval, mixed arg1, mixed arg2, ...)**
+**Timeout setTimeout(Function callback, number interval, mixed arg1, mixed arg2, ...)**

-Calls `callback` after at least `interval` milliseconds have passed.
+- Creates and returns a `Timeout` instance that will call `callback` after at least `interval` milliseconds have passed.
 All arguments passed after the `interval` will be passed to the callback once it gets invoked.
-Returns a `Timer` instance.

 ```js
 const setTimeout = require('safe-timers').setTimeout;